openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 Including custom lists
 ----------------------

-Under specific circumstances, OpenWRT allows adding configuration options in the form of lists.
+Under specific circumstances, OpenWrt allows adding configuration options in the form of lists.
 Many of these UCI options are not defined in the *JSON-Schema* of the ``OpenWrt`` backend, but the schema allows adding custom properties.